Home Best Tours Where to see animals and natural parks in Italy

 Migliarino, San Rossore, Massaciuccoli Park, Pisa

 The Migliarino, San Rossore, Massaciuccoli Park is located very close to the historic center of Pisa.
-The park encompasses 57,000 acres and includes the protected marine area of the Secche della Meloria.
+The park encompasses 57,000 acres and includes the protected marine area of Secche della Meloria.
 The park includes 7 estates, the most important of which is the San Rossore Estate.

 You can walk and bike on trails inside the park.
 The environment offers the opportunity to observe lush nature and spot animals living freely.
 The sectors of greatest natural value and conservation are accessible only with an environmental guide.
 To visit the many estates, it is advisable to consult the website parcosanrossore.org.